gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 >
 > *Michael Fischer, Nancy Lynch and Michael Paterson, [Impossibility of Distributed Consensus with One Faulty Process (1985)](https://groups.csail.mit.edu/tds/papers/Lynch/jacm85.pdf)*

 Agreement in consensus is a safety property, and termination is a liveness property where correct (non-faulty) processes can eventually produce a value thereby making progress.
-In practice, one can weaken some problems above to achieve both safety (agreement) and liveness (termination), as follows:
+In practice, one can weaken some problems above to achieve both safety (agreement) and liveness (guaranteed termination), as follows:

 - **We can assume synchrony.** The protocol can assume a synchronous network with a strict upper bound for message delays -- see [The Byzantine Generals Problem by Lamport (1981)](https://lamport.azurewebsites.net/pubs/byz.pdf).
+- **We can use probabilistic termination.** To work around the impossibility of deterministic termination, the protocol can opt for a probabilistic guarantee that some value is correct (e.g., Nakamoto consensus), in a way that the path of non-termination (infinite undecision) has an exponentially small probability.

 Paxos/Raft assumes synchrony by implementing timeouts and retries for building consensus, in order to achieve termination (liveness) guarantees.
-- **We can use probabilistic termination.** To work around the impossibility of deterministic termination, the protocol can opt for a probabilistic guarantee that some value is correct (e.g., Nakamoto consensus).
-Thereby the path of non-termination (infinite undecision) can have an exponentially small probability.
+In other words, the protocol only terminates only when synchronicity exists, and its liveness fails when the network behaves asynchronously.
+And as the proposal is only made to a known set of correct participants, Paxos does not suffer any safety and liveness issues in a fully asynchronous setting.

-Paxos operates in a fully asynchronous setting but does not suffer such safety and liveness issues, as the proposal is only made to a known set of correct participants.
-However, Snow protocol operates in a permissionless setting, thus susceptible to adversary that may not transmit messages and being stuck waiting for the response.
-In order to ensure liveness, a node implements timeouts for the wait and probabilistic termination.
+Meanwhile, Snow protocol operates in a permissionless setting, thus susceptible to adversary that may not transmit messages and being stuck waiting for the response.
+In order to ensure the liveness, a node implements timeouts for the wait and probabilistic termination.
 Snow protocol satisfies consistency given bounded network delays, to guarantee the liveness.
 Likewise, Nakamoto consensus satisfies consistency as its PoW difficulty depends on the maximum network delay -- see [Analysis of the Blockchain Protocol in Asynchronous Networks (2016)](https://eprint.iacr.org/2016/454.pdf).

 The Snow protocol defines the following key guarantees: